Gorton, Manchester, Lancashire1

 Aged 62 at time of death.
 Birth index 8C p545.
 1881 census gives place of birth as Gorton.

-Harry is buried in the same cemetery as Mary Hughes, the inspiration for the poem Mary Had a Little Lamb.
+Harry is buried in the same cemetery as Mary Hughes, supposedly the inspiration for the poem Mary Had a Little Lamb, although I believe that has now been discounted.

 Mary had a little lamb